Vista House is currently open from 10:00 am – 4:00 pm daily.

 Beginning May 1st our hours change to 9:00 am – 6:00 pm daily.

 You may call the Vista House at (503) 695-2240 if you have any questions.

-The Vista House was built in 1917 on one of the most beautiful scenic points on the Historic Columbia River Highway, as place for travelers to rest and refresh themselves as they made their way down the magnificent Columbia River Gorge.
-Friends of Vista House is a non profit group in partnership with Oregon State Parks who work to help preserve and share the story of this beautiful historic Oregon structure.
+The Vista House was built in 1917, on one of the most beautiful scenic points on the Historic Columbia River Highway.
+It was constructed to provide travelers a place to rest and refresh themselves as they made their way down the magnificent Columbia River Gorge.
+The Friends of Vista House is a non-profit group in partnership with Oregon State Parks who work to help preserve and share the story of this beautiful historic Oregon structure.
 Our volunteers provide visitors with regional and interpretive information to help make their visit a valuable experience.

 Our Friends of Vista House Gift Gallery offers visitors high quality regional artwork and local gift items and is open throughout the spring, summer, and fall seasons.
 Our Espresso bar serves refreshments and snacks for travelers and is open year round (winter weekends, weather permitting).

 Some Vista House History

 Vista House was built between 1916-1918, by Multnomah County as a comfort station and scenic wayside for those traveling on the Historic Columbia River Highway, which had been completed in 1913.
 It is also a memorial to Oregon pioneers.
 It was formally dedicated on May 5th, 1918.

 The graceful octagonal stone structure towers 733 feet above the Columbia River and is listed on the National Register of Historic Places and in National Geographic Society’s 2001 Save America’s Treasures.